Skip to main content

 01392 724776

-I joined Drama at Exeter in 2016, having worked as a lecturer in theatre at Falmouth University.
+I joined Drama at Exeter in 2016.

 I was principal investigator on a Covid-19 rapid response project funded by the AHRC Outside the Box: Open Air Performance as a Pandemic Response (2021), with Prof. Cathy Turner (Drama) and Tim Coles (Business School).
 The project worked with civic partners in Exeter and artists across the UK to identify spaces that might be used safely for innovative open-air performance, aligned with the environmental aspiration to Build Back Better in the cultural recovery.